jay-hood/campaign_finance_testing/Db/Db-Upgrade-Utility/Readme.md

 ## Overview
 Although the details will vary, here's the general recipe for a DB Upgrade Utility.
+1. A basic utility that can be called at any time
+1. It checks for script files in a given location
+1. Checks the Versions table in a DB to see which have already been applied
+1. Runs any new scripts against that DB.
+1. Inserts a new row into the Versions table for each script applied.

+## Requirements
 1. All DB upgrades (DDL) handled through SQL scripts (probably stored in a GitHub repo, but other options are possible).
 The first SQL script for the baseline for the database, creating the primary tables.
 Additional scripts represent incremental delta changes (e.g. adding tables, adding columns, increasing column widths, etc.)  Anytime a change is needed to the DB structure, the DDL is written as a SQL script that can be applied to the DB, to make that change.
 1. The SQL scripts should follow a naming convention that clearly indicates their sequence, e.g.
    1. SQL_update_001_Baseline.sql